zionsteiner/CS5890-Distillation/README.md

 work on augmenting it with other methods of model compression, such as weight pruning, quantization, and Hoffman encoding.

 See Poster.pptx in the docs/ folder for more info on the results of this project.

+NOTE: The 'Knowledge' folder is the reference code I used for this project and is not mine.
+The original source of that code can be found [here](https://github.com/Ujjwal-9/Knowledge-Distillation).
+Specifically, I used Keras ImageDataGenerator objects that are modified to output teacher logits alongside image data.